Entire neighbourhood 'minus one' has been a good story: Jaishankar

 "That is natural for many people when there is a change of status...," he said during a conversation with World Economic Forum president Borge Brende.
 Jaishankar said he "spoke fairly extensively" in the US on the Kashmir issue -- on the background, history, "why we did, what we did" -- and asserted that a lot of it was new to the people he discussed the matter with.

 Asked if the impasse with 'minus one' would continue, he said he hopes that someday even the 'minus one' comes around to regional cooperation.
 "You put Kashmir aside for a moment...Today, with everybody else, trade, business, connectivity and contacts are increasing.
-Surely, at some stage, that would have an impact because you would see everybody else prospering with that cooperation," the External Affairs minister said.
+Surely, at some stage, that would have an impact because you would see everybody else prospering with that cooperation," the eternal affairs minister said.

 "I always remain hopeful.
 I'm not unrealistic, I know we have big challenges.
 They (Pakistan) have a mindset issue that they have to overcome," Jaishankar said.
 The two-day India Economic Summit, which ended on Friday, was organised by the World Economic Forum in collaboration with the Confederation of Indian Industry.